Are online name generators a bit of a joke?

 By the way, other people think online name generators are funny, too - check out the rather excellent Hipster Business Name Generator.

-Beware of relying on these online name generators to do the hard work for you.
-They might seem like a good idea, but they’re unlikely to produce a business name that delivers on the promise of being truly brandable.
+Online name generators that boast of using clever algorithms, or even AI, might seem like a good idea, but they’re unlikely to produce a business name that delivers on the promise of being truly brandable.
 You might get lucky.
 But you probably won’t.